isovector/certainty-by-construction/src/book/1-agda.lagda.md

     indicators.
 Our actual code will require dramatically less changing of indentation.

+:   The important point here is that you should indent when you see a
+    $\rightarrowbar$, and likewise de-dent when you see a $\barleftarrow$.
+If you or Agda ever confused about where your indentation should be, use a number of spaces equal to number indicated.

-In this example, we have defined five sub-modules, which have the *fully-qualified* names:
+In this the code block example above, we have defined five sub-modules, which have the *fully-qualified* names:

 - `module:1-agda.foo`
 - `module:1-agda.foo.bar`